Everything PR News

 What is schema.org markup for images?

-Schema.org provides the ImageObject type and associated properties (creator, copyright holder, license, content location, caption, etc.) that publishers can use to mark up images with structured metadata.
-The markup is one of the primary signals AI engines use to understand and cite images.
+Schema.org provides the ImageObject type and associated properties (creator, copyright holder, license, content location, caption, and others) that publishers can use to mark up images with structured metadata.
+The markup drives both attribution and search positioning.

-Five disciplines: structured data first on every image, original imagery as competitive moat, Citation Share measurement inside AI engines, continued image SEO discipline, and clear license and rights management on every visual asset.
-Reported by the Everything-PR Editorial Team.
+Four disciplines: structured data on every image, original imagery as competitive moat, continued image SEO discipline, and clear license and rights management on every visual asset.

 EPR Editorial Team